1587/speaking-exam/tmp.md

 There are some reasons as follows:

 Firstly, Nowadays, People are paying more and more attention to their health.
-For example, my colleagues eat healthy foods, do more exercises, such as running and playing footballs.
+For example, my friends and  colleagues eat healthy foods, do more exercises, such as running and playing footballs. most of them go to fitness center twice a week.

 Secondly, medical technologies are improved.
 There are some new medical for more and more diseases /dɪˈziːzɪz/.
+There are more and more vaccines that keep us from getting sick.
+There are also more and more cancers can be treated with medicals and returned to health.

-Thirdly, People begin protecting the environment, and the environment of future will be better than now.
+Thirdly, People begin protecting the environment, the environment of future will be better than now, now days , In some cities  They sky is high and blue, The air is also very good.The water in the river is clean too.
+Their residents are also very long-lived.

 To the reason above, I think people will be healthier in the future.
 ```